motdotla/writings/articles/notions.md

 Correspondance - an email client that disallows company emails.
 They just don't go through.
 Instead, only personal emails can make there way into your inbox.
 A place where only personal email is seen.
 Like the old days when receiving real letters from people was so exciting, this could be a fun place to go and see email from friends and family - and keep it there for reminiscing.
 Maybe company emails and others make their way into a separate bin.

 Email quiz/card game - asks you questions about email to see how much you know about it.
 Would be a nerdy/fun game for email people.
 Good elephant gift. http://blog.unrollcdn.com/wp-content/uploads/2014/10/unrollme_scariestemailfacts_infographic_PRESS.png

+Service that converts video to JPEG push

+Interactive email signatures as a service - create and paste

+iPhone app where you record video and it embeds it into email, and then you can send that email to an individual or to a list

+mailchimp but for sms

+app to do sales over sms - custom phone number, managed follow ups, etc

+email that deletes old emails after a while - if you never followed up to them, self cleaning

+email templates API.
+So many behavior driven email companies are starting up.
+They all have dull templates.
+Meanwhile, they spend time on servicing custom templates for their brands.
+What if brands could just choose from a collection of beautiful email tempaltes on day one.
+Make it easy to drop in for the email company - with preview, some editing abilities, and API call out to html.
+Boom,  your service now starts with great new templates.